-Sponsored by the American Society of Clinical Psychopharmacology and the Zucker Hillside Hospital, the workshop focuses on the general problems and challenges of designing and implementing clinical trials with an emphasis on methodology.
+Sponsored by the American Society of Clinical Psychopharmacology and supported by the American College of Neuropsychopharmacology (ACNP) and the Zucker Hillside Hospital, this workshop focused on the general problems and challenges of designing and implementing clinical trials with an emphasis on methodology.
 Topics include trial design, diagnosis, clinical assessment, patient ascertainment, and recruitment.
-Representatives from NIH Institutes and the FDA will present.

 The American Society of Clinical Psychopharmacology welcomes residents and fellows to participate in the Clinical Trials Workshop.
 This is an exciting opportunity to interact with leading researchers in the field.
 A limited number of travel awards are available for residents, fellows, or junior attendings.
 The Fellowship Application must be completed by a residency training director or program chair and sent to the ASCP office with a copy of the applicant’s CV.
 Deadline was Monday, February 6, 2017.
 Click here to view the agenda.
 For questions, contact email@example.com.

 The American Society of Clinical Psychopharmacology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The American Society of Clinical Psychopharmacology takes responsibility for the content, quality, and scientific integrity of this CME Activity.

 In 2017, the Society designates this live meeting for a maximum of 11.75 AMA PRA Category 1 Credit(s)™.
 Each physician should claim only those hours of credit that (s)he actually spent in the educational activity.